 Fabian Knecht was born in Magdeburg, Germany and lives and works in Berlin.
 He studied Fine Arts at the University of Arts Berlin, the California Institute Of The Arts, and the Ale School of Fine Arts, Addis Ababa, Ethiopia.
 From 2009 to 2014 Knecht was a participant in the Institut für Raumexperimente, Olafur Eliasson’s class at the University of Arts Berlin.
 He graduated as Meisterschüler in 2014.
 In 2012, Knecht worked for video and performance artist Matthew Barney in New York.
 He is represented by alexander levy Berlin and Galerie Gaillard Paris.

-Among others, Fabian Knecht’s works have been shown at the Museum For Contemporary Art Zagreb; 5th Moscow International Biennale for Young Art, Moskow; Reykjavík Art Museum; Museum of Contemporary Art Tokyo, Neue Nationalgalerie Berlin and the Hamburger Bahnhoff (forthcoming).
+Among others, Fabian Knecht’s works have been shown at the Museum For Contemporary Art Zagreb; 5th Moscow International Biennale for Young Art, Moskow; Reykjavík Art Museum; Museum of Contemporary Art Tokyo, Neue Nationalgalerie Berlin, Hamburger Bahnhof Berlin and the Imperial War Museum London.

 The Goethe-Institut is cultural partner for this project.